xforcehacker/NJCU_Linux_Class/Week9/Apache2_Flask_Setup/README.md

 flaskapp.conf goes under /etc/apache2/sites-available

-Change SERVERNAME to your server ip address.
+Change ServerName in /etc/apache2/sites-available/flaskapp.conf to point to your server ip addresss

 ( a way to  get the server ip  is curl ipinfo.io/ip )